 Her uncle has moved into her home in a Pueblo community in New Mexico.
 The house was left to her by her father, who passed away.

 He is an abusive creep, which is why Lisel has left.
-Her aunt and grandmother do not come to her aid like they should.
+Her aunt and grandmother do not come to her aid as they should.

 The shelter only allows people to stay for a few months before they have to leave.
 Lisel isn’t sure if she is going to stay in San Francisco with her new friends.